jaegertracing/jaeger-client-python/README.md

 ## Zipkin Compatibility

-This library internally uses Zipkin Thrift data model and conventions, but if you want to use it directly with other Zipkin libraries & backend, you can provide the configuration property `propagation: 'b3'` and the `X-B3-*` HTTP headers will be supported.
+To use this library directly with other Zipkin libraries & backend, you can provide the configuration property `propagation: 'b3'` and the `X-B3-*` HTTP headers will be supported.